 Having the most discounts or charging the lowest prices is hurting landscapers when it comes to pricing.

-“Few companies adjust for inflation and haven’t raised prices in years,” he says.
+“Few companies adjust for inflation and haven’t raised prices in years,” He says.
 “If you are worth what you are charging, your marketing should support that price.”

 Presenting a new (and higher) pricing system sounds like an an overwhelming task as a landscaping business owner striving to keep customers happy.